 As alluded to before, Curtis was married to Ford's daughter, the former Barbara Ford, from 1952 to 1964.

-Curtis also owned his own production company during a golden era for sci-fi b-moviess.
+Curtis also owned his own production company during a golden era for sci-fi b-movies.
 It brought us schlocky favorites The Killer Shrews and The Giant Gila Monster (both from 1959).

 Curtis first transitioned to the small screen in a 1961-'63 television series about parachuting, Ripcord.
-In '64, Curtis' Festus Haggen character debuted during the eighth season of Gunsmoke.
-The lovable, disheveled deputy remained in the world of Marshall Matt Dillon (James Arness) and Miss Kitty (Amanda Blake) until the series ended in 1975.
+In '64, Curtis' Festus Haggen character debuted during the eighth season of CBS' long-running TV series Gunsmoke.
+The lovable, disheveled deputy remained in the world of Marshal Matt Dillon (James Arness) and Miss Kitty (Amanda Blake) until the series ended in 1975.
 Curtis had appeared in Gunsmoke before, as a one-off character in the 1959 episode "Jayhawkers."

-Before sealing his television legacy as Festus, Curtis appeared in the series Have Gun-- Will Travel, Perry Mason and Death Valley Days.
+Before sealing his television legacy as Festus, Curtis appeared in the series Have Gun, Will Travel; Perry Mason; and Death Valley Days.
+Other shows listed in Curtis' IMDB credits include In the Heat of the Night, The Yellow Rose, Rawhide and Wagon Train.

 Curtis' final film, Conagher, aired on TNT in 1991, the same year as the singer and actor's death.